Get Ready For Another Crazy Day In Stocks

 After the Dow fell more than 1,100 points on Monday, a historic one-day drop that sent stocks in Europe and Asia tumbling, US markets opened to a bumpy start on Tuesday.

 The Dow fell by 500 points at market open on Tuesday morning, but quickly turned positive.
 Similarly, the S&P 500 and Nasdaq Composite Index opened down, but bounced up within the first half hour of trading.
+Yet by the end of the hour, they were down again.

+After swinging wildly throughout Tuesday, at market close, the Dow ended up more than 560 points (a gain of 2.3%) for the day.

+Billionaire Carl Icahn called the financial markets a "casino on steroids" in an interview with CNBC on Tuesday and warned that it would "implode."
+However, he sees this week's volatility as the "beginnings of a rumbling" rather than "the beginning of the end."

 Despite the whipsaw moves in the markets, economists were not particularly panicked, pointing to both a strong economy and company earnings as reasons for optimism.
 The markets also remain at levels well above where they were a year ago.